 Paws-a-Palooza welcomes all dogs based on their behavior and ability to handle the rigors of Day Camp.
 It is not company policy to turn away a dog based on breed.

-All dogs must be current on Rabies, Bordetella and Distemper.
+All dogs must be current on Rabies, Bordetella, Distemper, and Parvo.
 Oral Bordetella accepted if given within last 6 months.
 Injectable or intra-nasal accepted if given within the last 12 months.
 Your vet will need to provide us proof of these vaccinations before your pet will be allowed to participate.